JB060/hangman/README.md

 Throughout the process of making this project, I decided to change a couple of things due to the time limit I had to make the game.
 - originally I was going to go with the old-school way of both player and computer guessing the same word.
-- I then went with player choices for the computer and vice versa, this also was the same with the "hints" in the game.
+- I then went with player choice for the computer and vice versa, this also was the same with the "hints" in the game.

 ## Features